Hunter Cole is an internationally shown artist and an experienced geneticist. She

 available as a free download through the Algorithmic Arts website.
 GarageBand is

 a Macintosh program included in iLife.
-Bioluminescence is a musical composition including
+The musical composition including luxA, luxB,

-luxA, luxB, luxC, luxD, luxE, luxF, and luxG protein sequences.
-A shorter variation
+luxC, luxD, luxE, luxF, and luxG protein sequences was created for SoundLAB VII.

-using a time-lapse technique over a two-week period.
-Bacteria become collaborators
+Bacteria are photographed using a time-lapse technique over a two-week period.
+Bacteria